Back Pain During Pregnancy

 If symptoms of back pain persist, become more severe, or include any other types of symptoms, it is important to seek medical advice from your midwife or GP, as this could be an indication of early labour or another medical condition.

 At ProPhysiotherapy, we understand what a unique and special time pregnancy is.
 It is a highly individualised journey, and no two pregnancies are ever the same.
 As such, we offer a range of pregnancy-related services to cater specifically for pregnant women and their babies.
 Our services focus on improving any painful symptoms, providing relaxation, as well as improving fitness and general well-being.
-Get in touch today to find out more about our pregnancy-related services including obstetric physiotherapy and pregnancy massage, pregnancy yoga and hypnobirthing therapy.
+Get in touch today to find out more about our pregnancy-related services including obstetric physiotherapy and pregnancy massage.